 - Phone/internet/electricity/garbage: 210 EUR/month

-By attending a degree course in Norway, you can benefit from an international student financing programme or even a collaboration of the universities with institutions from other countries.
-These are targeted at certain fields or students from some countries, but they are available and accessible to international students.
+By attending a degree in Norway, you can benefit from an international student financing programme or even a collaboration between universities and institutions from other countries.
+These collaborations target certain academic fields or students from specific states, but they are available and accessible to all international students.